TykTechnologies/exp/style/core/README.md

 that clear the database state will interfere with other running tests.
 The `/tests` location should be encouraged to segment any integration tests into their own area to optimize this process in the future.

+### General testing

+Various micro-optimisations are encouraged:

+- use httptest.NewRequest
+- use testify/assert (not just standard testing package)
+- use t.Cleanup instead of defer in tests

+Red flags in testing and product code are usually:

+- usage of goroutines without cancellation or lifecycle control
+- inline usage of mutexes without a defined API over the data
+- usage of atomic.Value or `any` type loosing type safety
+- protecting a map with a mutex, but no protection or copies for the stored values
+- goroutine leaks, memory leaks, heap escapes (unnecessary copies)

 ### Type declaration restrictions